 Skip to content

-Advanced Therapies to Treat Diseases of the Eye
+Advanced Therapies Aimed to Treat Diseases of the Eye

 Two colleagues in the lab discussing results after looking into a microscope.

 Corneal endothelial disease is a sight-threatening and debilitating condition affecting millions of people throughout the world.
-Composed of a single layer of cells located on the posterior surface of the cornea, the endothelium serves both barrier and pump functions, which are essential to the maintenance of corneal clarity and optimal vision.
+Composed of a single layer of cells located on the posterior surface of the cornea, the endothelium serves both barrier and pump functions.
+The integrity of the corneal endothelium is essential to the maintenance of corneal clarity and optimal vision.

 The cells of the corneal endothelium are incapable of regenerating.
 Once these cells die – due to diseases such as Fuchs dystrophy, surgical trauma, and/or congenital dystrophies that lead to endothelial cell loss and vision degradation – they are gone forever.
 Symptoms of corneal endothelial disease may include blurring, glare, discomfort, and, in some cases, severe pain.